srujanamsk/Docking_study/README.md

 Overall, it is a text file to document the work done and it would represent the contents about the project in a way that humans can understand and contemplate.

 I chose this particular project structure as I wanted keep the raw data separate from output/derived files and segregate the files that contained code (R script).
-I felt this approach is of utmost importance, particularly when we deal with large sets of data and we might later get confused on aspects like - what data set generated which figure ?, which file contains raw data and which contains processed data etc. Overall, this weeks lecture on reproducibility.
+I felt this approach is of utmost importance, particularly when we deal with large sets of data and we might later get confused on aspects like - what data set generated which figure ?, which file contains raw data and which contains processed data etc.

 ## Figure to display substarte receptor inetraction (A,B,C,D,E are active sites of the substarte)
 ![Example image of Docking site and substarte interaction](https://ccsb.scripps.edu/wp-content/uploads/2019/03/nihms350924f9.jpg)